 Most of my clients have gone for the shorts style, giving the option of wearing them underneath any of their other leggings.

 # 6 Add extra support to your bladder from the inside

 The options have recently expanded for devices that aim to give support to your bladder from inside the vagina.
-The devices/brands you may see advertised include Contrelle Activgard, Contam, Contiform (available on prescription) and Uresta.
-The devices increase in price, partly reflecting the number of times that they can be used from single use only to reuseable for a year.
+Often called pessaries.
+The devices/brands you may see advertised include Contam, Contiform (available on prescription) and Uresta.
+The devices increase in price, partly reflecting the number of times that they can be used – from single week use only to monthly to reuseable for a year.

 These work particularly well where you or your physiotherapist feel that the bladder has dropped only a little bit (prolapse of the anterior wall/cystocele).
 Yet everything else inside (particularly the uterus) is still well supported.
 You both feel you have created a good layer of muscles through exercise but could do with a bit more support when you are trying to be more active?

 ……that you will not use these ideas to make you complacent about a leakage problem.
 Nor as an excuse to avoid the issue of your bladder for another 3 months!

 Incontinence might be “common” (45% of women report bladder leakage at 3 months after birth, even 10% of those after Caesarean) …. but it is never “normal”.

 Incontinence is a sign of pelvic floor (or bladder) dysfunction.
 Something that needs addressing.
 And that can be greatly improved or completely resolved with the right exercise and help.